powdr-labs/powdr/book/src/architecture/compiler.md

 At this point, all machines contain only:
 - an optional degree
 - constraints
-- links
+- links to other machines
 - operations

-This makes each of them directly convertible into an AIR.
+Let's define AIR as a data structure with only these elements.

+Starting from the main machine type, we instanciate a tree of AIR by walking its tree of submachines, instantiating each machine as an AIR.

+Let's define the AIR tree as the resulting tree.